-If you make these gluten-free coconut cupcakes, let me know what you think with a comment and recipe rating below!
-Post a pic on Insta too–tag @theitsybitsykitchen so I can see!
+Did you make these gluten-free coconut cupcakes?
+Let me know what you think with a comment and a rating below!
+And post a pic on Insta too–tag @theitsybitsykitchen so I can see your gorgeous creations!

 - 1 cup + 2 tablespoons almond flour